 How the website works

 I’ve also learned a few things about pet nutrition.
-For instance, instead of choosing olive oil for my recipes, I now know that corn oil or walnut oil are better choices.
+For instance, instead of choosing olive oil for my recipes, I now know that corn oil, walnut oil or canola oil are better choices.
 That’s because dogs need more linoleic acid than humans and corn and walnut oil have the highest levels.

 Corn oil is the richest source of linoleic acid that is readily available in North America, so it is widely used in our recipes along with canola oil to minimize the amount of extra fat that has to be added to recipes.
 Walnut oil can be used as an alternative.